-Illness: Please call the school (410-532-5399) or email (cbanks@ndm.edu) or if your child is absent.
+Illness: Please call the school (410-532-5399) or email aford@ndm.edu if your child is absent.

 If your child has any symptoms, do not bring them to camp.
 A healthy child can actively participate in all activities.
 You know your child best.
 If your child is not feeling up to a full, active day of camp-please keep them home.